nmcguinness/L8-3DGD-Module-Content/Notes/interior_level_design.md

 ### Step 1 — Real-World Interior Type

-A hospital dispensary/pharmacy.
 The space has a well-established real-world grammar: a public-facing counter, a restricted staff preparation area, secured storage, and institutional fittings.
 Every zone has a known function, which makes the environment immediately legible to a player without exposition.

 ### Step 2 — Puzzle Filter